Tuesday, 28 May 2013

 The ratio is usually the same weight of flour and butter, half the weight in water and 1 tsp of fine sea salt per 500g of flour (I originally found this ratio in Michel Roux's Pastry).
 I normally use 250g plain flour, 250g unsalted butter, 125ml ice cold water and 1/2 tsp fine sea salt.
 This makes about 630g of pastry.
 I usually use plain flour but some recipes call for strong or bread flour to aid the gluten development in the layers.

+Combine the flour and salt in a bowl.
 Rub the butter into the flour with your hands using the same technique as regular pastry (see this foundation for a video and more), except that you want to leave lumps of butter.
 You do still need to rub about a third of the butter in fully, though, and you don't want the chunks to still be solid cubes (just squish them a bit).
 Keep going until you have something that resembles this:

 When it's ready, add the cold water and bring together into a dough, then pat into a square, wrap in cling film and chill for 30 minutes.
 The video below shows how I do this.